 By harnessing the power of technology, we’ve brought countless improvements into our homes, our workplaces, and the society we live in — so why should the classroom be any different?

 Teachers have observed an increased frequency of pupils helping each other when they’re using technology in the classroom.
 Many technology-based tasks involve other aspects, and this leads to situations where students need to seek help from their peers or the teacher.
-Additionally, when pupils are assigned to small groups, the children who are more technologically advanced can assist their inexperienced peers.

 Technology removes the barriers of time, place and space and presents us with so many opportunities for teaching and learning.